nrobinson2000/nano-control/README.md

 **NanoMaster** allows the Photon to command the Nano to write to specific pins and read from specific pins over Serial.
 It supports: `digitalWrite`, `digitalRead`, `analogWrite`, and `analogRead`, and makes it easy to control pins.

-For example, this would make the Nano blink its LED:
+For example, this would make the Photon make the Nano blink its LED:
 ```cpp
 #include "application.h"
 #include "NanoMaster.h"